pratyush0898/flollama/README.md

 ## ✅ Conclusion

-**Flollama** isn’t just a chatbot — it's proof that students can build powerful AI tools that are **open**, **accessible**, and **beautifully designed**.
+**Flollama** isn’t just a chatbot — it's proof that solo developers can build powerful AI tools that are **open**, **accessible**, and **beautifully designed**.

-Built with ❤️ by [Pratyush Kumar](https://github.com/pratyush0898), Flollama is your friendly, fast, and free AI assistant.
+Built with ❤️ by [Pratyush Kumar](https://nvmpratyush.vercel.app/), Flollama is your friendly, fast, and free AI assistant.
 Ask questions, spark ideas, or just chat — anytime, anywhere.

 ---